chamburr/modmail/web/content/privacy.md

 # Information We Collect

+When you use our Discord bot, we do not collect or store any information about you.

 When you visit our website, we automatically collect certain information about your device, including information about your web browser, IP address, time zone, and some of the cookies that are installed on your device.
 Additionally, as you browse our website, we collect information about